 Many collections at the V&A are presented not by period but by category—textiles, sculpture, jewelry, and so on (it's a tricky building to navigate, so be sure to use the free map).
 Nowhere is the benefit of the categorization more apparent than in the Fashion Gallery (Room 40), where formal 18th-century court dresses are displayed alongside the haute couture styles of contemporary designers.
 The Fashion Gallery has become known for high-profile temporary exhibitions devoted to icons such as David Bowie and Alexander McQueen.

 52–58 and 118–125), devoted to art and design from 1500 to 1900, are full of beautiful diversions—among them the Great Bed of Ware (immortalized in Shakespeare's Twelfth Night).
 Here, a series of actual rooms have been painstakingly reconstructed piece by piece.
-These include an ornate music room and the Henrietta St. Room, a breathtakingly serene parlor dating from 1722.
+These include an ornate music room and the Henrietta St. Room, a breathtakingly serene parlor dating to 1722.

-As a whirlwind introduction, you could take a free one-hour tour (10:30, 11:30, 12:30, 1:30, 2:30, or 3:30).
-There are also tours devoted just to the British Galleries at 2:30 and a one-hour tour of the Theatre and Performance collections (including costumes from The Lion King) at 2.
+As a whirlwind introduction, you could take a free one-hour tour (at 10:30, 11:30, 12:30, 1:30, or 3:30).
+There is also a free tour devoted just to the British Galleries at 2:30 and a one-hour tour of the Theatre and Performance collections (including costumes from The Lion King) at 2.
 Occasional public lectures during the week are delivered by visiting bigwigs from the art and fashion worlds.
-There are free lectures throughout the week given by museum staff, who also give an Introductory tour of the collection on Friday night at 7.
+There are free lectures throughout the week given by museum staff, who give an additional Introductory tour of the collection on Friday night at 7.
 Whatever time you visit, the spectacular sculpture hall will be filled with artists, both amateur and professional, sketching the myriad artworks on display there.
 Don't be shy; bring a pad and join in.